-County switches vaccines for mass vaccination clinic after federal, state guidance - Salisbury Post
+County switches vaccines for Livingstone clinic after federal, state guidance - Salisbury Post

-County switches vaccines for mass vaccination clinic after federal, state guidance
+County switches vaccines for Livingstone clinic after federal, state guidance

 SALISBURY — A vaccination clinic at Livingstone College will switch from 800 Johnson & Johnson vaccines to 500 Pfizer doses after six cases across the country of blood clots in women.